ligolang/CMTAT-Ligo/README.md

 Attention !
 Specifically for Multi asset configuration, an additonnal mecanism for role specific per `token_id` has been added.
 Though it is not applied to all roles !
 Some roles must not be related to a single `token_id`.
 - MINTER, BURNER, RULER roles can be specific to a `token_id`
 - PAUSER, SNAPSHOOTER, VALIDATOR roles are global (cannot not be related to a specific `token_id`).
-In other words, the fontions (pause, scheduleSnapshot, rescheduleSnapshot, unscheduleSnapshot, SetRuleEngine) expects a global role.
+In other words, the fonctions (pause, scheduleSnapshot, rescheduleSnapshot, unscheduleSnapshot, SetRuleEngine) expects a global role.
 For example, a user granted with a SNAPSHOOTER role on token_id 1 will not be able to schedule a snapshot (even on token_id 1) !

 ### Validation